-Virtual Private Cloud (VPC) is a private network dedicated to you on Alibaba Cloud.
-You can use Alibaba Cloud resources and products in your own VPC.
-The VPC network has the following advantages:
+A VPC is a private network in Alibaba Cloud.
+You can use Alibaba Cloud resources in your VPC.
+The benefits of VPCs are as follows:

-Secure and isolated network environment
+Secure network environment

-Controllable network configurations
+Flexible network configurations

 Single ECS migration